Pythonen/Kauppalista/README.md

 * Since Apple is taking 100$ per year for publishing to app store, thus should make it PWA( and landing page maybe ) to avoid those expenses.
 * Database.
 NoSQL or SQL?
 Currently, it would just save the groceries to servers memory since it's just a proof-of-consept

+## Demonstration
+Frontend on the left side and flask/socketio server on the right side.
 ![](Example.gif)